wermos/blog/_posts/2022-11-19-the-laptops-ive-had-so-far.md

 ## My Technical Knowledge

-As I have an Nvidia GPU again, I've been slowly learning about the plethora of softwares that Nvidia has.
-I will share these learnings in subsequent blog posts.
+As I have an Nvidia GPU again, I've been slowly learning about the plethora of software that Nvidia has.
+I will share the things I learned in subsequent blog posts.
 Stay tuned!